John Marzano: Professional career

 As a reserve catcher with the Mariners in 1996, Marzano became a cult hero in Seattle when he threw a haymaker at New York Yankees outfielder Paul O'Neill during a game in the Kingdome on Wednesday, August 28.
 It occurred after O'Neill complained to home plate umpire Rocky Roe about a pitch from reliever Tim Davis was high and inside; the ensuing brawl in the eighth inning resulted in six ejections, including Marzano.

 In later years, Marzano was a frequent guest of Phillies Post Game Live on Comcast SportsNet.

 He co-hosted a show with Rob Charry on Saturdays, and was also a regular guest on WIP's morning show.

 Marzano also appeared often on AT&T Daily News Live with Michael Barkann, on Comcast SportsNet.

 The Marzano Baseball Academy, founded in 1991, bears his name.

 At the time of his death, Marzano was in his second year of work with Major League Baseball's BaseballChannel.tv.
 He co-hosted the show Leading Off with Vinny Micucci every weekday morning.

 Death

 Marzano died unexpectedly, April 19, 2008, at age 45, at his home on Passyunk Avenue, in the city's South Philadelphia neighborhood.
 He was found after having fallen down a flight of stairs.
-It was originally speculated Marzano may have suffered a heart attack, but the Medical Examiner's Office revealed in its July 17 report that Marzano‘s death was actually caused by positional asphyxia, due to the way his body landed after the fall.
-It was later determined the cause of Marzano's death was "postural asphyxia contributed to by blunt trauma and ethanol intoxication,."
+The Medical Examiner's Office revealed in its July 17 report that Marzano‘s death was actually caused by positional asphyxia, due to the way his body landed after the fall.
 His last public appearance was on Daily News Live, on Thursday, April 17, from the Wachovia Center.

 Marzano is survived by his wife, two daughters, and two grandchildren.
 He was buried at the Holy Cross Cemetery in Yeadon, Pennsylvania.